MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-cart-module.md

 The cart module supports signed-in checkout and guest checkout.
 It also supports a **Back to shopping** link.
 You can configure the route for this link at **Site Settings \> Extensions \> Routes**.

 The cart module renders data based on the cart ID, which is a browser cookie available throughout the site.

-Below is an example of Cart page in Fabrikam showcasing cart module and recommendations.
+The following image shows an example of a Fabrikam site cart page.

 ![Example of a cart module](./media/cart2.PNG)

 ## Cart module properties and slots